Spectra-to-Structure and Structure-to-Spectra Inference Across the Periodic Table: Introduction

-In particular, the XAStruct proposed in this work offers the following key contributions: \begin{itemize} \item Enables learning in both structure-to-spectra and spectra-to-structure pipelines, within a unified framework trained across a wide range of absorbing atoms. \item Achieves periodic table-wide generalization, enabled by training on over 70 elements, rather than focusing on a single element or material class. \item Provides the first ML-based prediction of neighbor atom types directly from XAS spectra, offering interpretable insights into local atomic environments and addressing a long-standing inverse problem in XAS analysis. \item Offers a unified model for MNND prediction from spectra, serving as a robust surrogate for geometric interpretation and structure refinement. \end{itemize}
+In particular, the XAStruct proposed in this work offers the following key contributions: \begin{itemize} \item Enables learning in both structure-to-spectra and spectra-to-structure pipelines, within a comprehensive framework trained across a wide range of absorbing atoms. \item Achieves periodic table–wide generalization, enabled by training on over 70 elements, rather than focusing on a single element or material class. \item Provides the first ML-based prediction of neighbor atom types directly from XAS spectra, offering interpretable insights into local atomic environments and addressing a long-standing inverse problem in XAS analysis. \item Offers a generalizable model for MNND prediction from spectra, serving as a robust surrogate for geometric interpretation and structure refinement. \end{itemize}